Matt Damon recruits NASA to simulate life on Mars in 'The Martian'

 On Wednesday, Fox released the second trailer for the film, which highlighted Watney's determination to survive on Mars as well as his dry wit, while unknown to him, the National Aeronautics and Space Administration must decide whether to try to rescue him.

-"(Weir) really got this guy with this great sense of humour, really smart and really capable guy, but somebody who has that great kind of gallows humour that people who do this kind of work tend to have," Damon said.
+"(Weir) really got this guy with this great sense of humor, really smart and really capable guy, but somebody who has that great kind of gallows humor that people who do this kind of work tend to have," Damon said.

 To mark the release of the trailer, Fox hosted an event on Tuesday with Damon at NASA and its Jet Propulsion Laboratory in Pasadena, California, which specializes in planetary science and launched the Mars Curiosity rover in 2011.